Skip to content

 Measuring Mobile Performance

-Use Google's Mobile-Friendly Test tool to identify specific issues with your mobile site.
-Additionally, monitor key metrics in Google Analytics:
+Use Google's Mobile-Friendly Test tool to spot specific issues on your mobile site.
+Also monitor key metrics in Google Analytics:

 • Mobile bounce rates compared to desktop